eigerco/polka-storage-book/src/storagext-cli/market.md

 # The `market` command

-Under the `market` subcommand, you will find the [Market](../pallets/market.md)-related extrinsics.
+Under the `market` subcommand [Market](../pallets/market.md) related extrinsics are available.
 This chapter covers the provided commands and how to use them.

 <div class="warning">
-If you haven't done so before, you should read the <a href="./index.md"><code>storagext-cli</code> getting started</a> page, which covers the basic flags necessary to operate the CLI.
+The <a href="./index.md"><code>storagext-cli</code> getting started</a> page covers the basic flags necessary to operate the CLI and should be read first.
 </div>

 ## `add-balance`

-The `add-balance` command allows you to add balance to your market account.
+The `add-balance` adds balance to the market account of the extrinsic signer.
-It takes a single `AMOUNT` argument, the balance, to add to the market account, and the balance will be added to the `free` balance.
+It takes a single `AMOUNT` argument, the balance to add to the market account, the balance will be added to the `free` balance.

 ### Parameters